Acerbic/FastFindEnhanced/readme_en.txt

 Plugin.Call("3106d308-a685-415c-96e6-84c8ebb361fe", 1, akey(1))

   Arguments: 2
-  Returns current match pattern from the FastFind dialog.
+  Returns current match pattern from the FastFind dialogue.
 If plugin is not running, returns nil.

 Plugin.Call("3106d308-a685-415c-96e6-84c8ebb361fe", 2)